Wintermourn/PMDOMods/OnScreenKeyboard/README.md

 ## Todo
 - [ ] Support ScriptableMenu (+ implement some way to validate character inputs)
     - Currently partial (checks for element with label `TEXT_ENTRY`)
-- [ ] Support non-conforming menu types
+- [ ] Support non-matching menu types
+    - maybe have `screenkeyboard.RegisterMenu(menu, input)`?
-- [ ] Stop keyboard from closing when the menu refuses to close (e.g. blank input in team name entry)
+- [ ] Stop keyboard from closing when the input menu refuses to close (e.g. blank input in team name entry)
 - [ ] Option to auto close/open whenever keyboard key/gamepad button is pressed
+    - Likely not possible without some global input event (or maybe just have an invisible/offscreen menu to pass input through?)
 - [ ] Support PMD's keyboard inputs
     - [ ] RB+DPad = Shift entry spot
     - [ ] Start = Move to end